AkshayaJeyaram/TennisReinforcementLearning/README.md

 Once these steps have been followed, open the respective PPO and A2C folders and follow the instructions there on how to run the code.

 # Additional Notes and Credits
 Please note the DDPG implementation is predominantly based on Ibarazza's implementation (https://github.com/lbarazza/Tennis/tree/master).
 We used it as a baseline against our from scratch implementation of PPO.
-The implmentation of PPO discussed in the report is found in the ```PPO-shreyas-unity-tennis``` folder, which is a refinement and extension of the PPO code found in ```George_PPO```, which has been coded from scratch for this task.
+The implementation of PPO discussed in the report is found in the ```PPO-shreyas-unity-tennis``` folder, which is a refinement and extension of the PPO code found in ```George_PPO```, which has been coded from scratch for this task.